The Brightest Star In The Sky At Night

 Recent Observations and Discoveries

 Modern astronomical observations continue to enhance our understanding of Sirius.
-Space-based observatories like the Hubble Space Telescope have provided detailed images and spectroscopic data of Sirius A and Sirius B, allowing astronomers to study their properties with unprecedented precision.
+In practice, space-based observatories like the Hubble Space Telescope have provided detailed images and spectroscopic data of Sirius A and Sirius B, allowing astronomers to study their properties with unprecedented precision.
 These observations have refined our estimates of their temperatures, masses, and compositions.

 One area of ongoing research involves the study of the atmospheres of white dwarfs like Sirius B. Astronomers are using spectroscopy to analyze the light emitted by Sirius B, searching for traces of heavy elements that may have sunk to the star's core due to gravitational settling.
 These studies provide insights into the internal structure and evolution of white dwarfs.